SoCXin/doc/docs/Miscellaneous/nordicnrf52/zephyr_debugging_unit_testing_inspect.rst

 Zephyr and Nordic nRF52-DK: debugging, unit testing, project analysis
 =====================================================================

-The goal of this tutorial is to demonstrate how simple it is to use :ref:`ide_vscode` to develop, run and debug a simple Bluetooth project using :ref:`framework_zephyr` framework for the ``Nordic nRF52-DK`` board.
+The goal of this tutorial is to demonstrate how simple it is to use :ref:`stc_stc8g` to develop, run and debug a simple Bluetooth project using :ref:`framework_zephyr` framework for the ``Nordic nRF52-DK`` board.